Latest Orderly (ORDER) News Update

 1. Point Module for Orderly One (2026 H1)

-Overview: This is a unified points system designed to connect various campaigns, quests, and on-chain activity into a single incentive layer (Orderly).
-Its purpose is to give builders a turnkey framework to drive measurable user retention, reducing the cost and complexity of running separate growth programs.
+Overview: This is a unified points system designed as a turnkey framework for ecosystem builders.
+It connects various campaigns, quests, and on-chain activity into a single incentive layer (Orderly).
+The goal is to reduce the cost and effort of running growth programs while driving measurable user retention across all DEXs built on Orderly.

-What this means: This is bullish for $ORDER because it could increase platform engagement and trading volume by making user acquisition more efficient.
-Higher sustained activity directly feeds into the protocol's revenue, 60% of which funds the treasury owned by $ORDER stakers.
+What this means: This is bullish for $ORDER because it could significantly increase platform engagement and trading volume by making user acquisition more efficient for builders.
+Higher sustained activity directly feeds into protocol fee generation, a portion of which benefits stakers.

-Overview: This upgrade focuses on the core matching engine and settlement layer to reduce latency and increase throughput (Orderly).
-Better execution quality under high load is critical for retaining high-volume integrators and attracting institutional order flow.
+Overview: This upgrade focuses on core infrastructure, aiming to reduce latency and increase throughput across the matching engine and settlement layer (Orderly).
+Better performance under load is critical for retaining high-volume integrators and attracting institutional order flow.

 Conclusion